kubenav/docs/docs/mobile/cluster-management.md

 You can change the namespace in each **list view** of a namespaced resource.
 To change the namespace, select the **options icon (1)** and then the namespace from from the **popover (2)**.

+!!! attention
-> **Attention:** This options requires the permission to list all namespaces.
+    This options requires the permission to list all namespaces.
 If you haven't this right you can choose the method from below, to change the namespace.

 ![Change Namespace 1](../images/mobile/cluster-management-change-namespace-1.png)